Jagoinvestor

 Kumar.

-1. Kumaraditya Sarkar says:
+Kumaraditya Sarkar

 Thank you very much for your quick response Manish Ji.
 Yes, I also felt I was over-diversifying.
 So as you said, I will focus on PPF as debt and MF as equity.
 Closing existing RDs will attract penalties so let them continue, but I won’t make a new one now.
 I opened demat account to invest in SBI GETS for hedging purpose.